 Weaning from the ventilator can occur as respiratory status improves.
 The infant can be weaned by lowering

-Continuous-flow positive pressure ventilators permit the infant to breathe spontaneously against PEEP while the ventilator rate is progressively slowed.
-After the rate has been reduced to 10 breaths/min, the infant usually tolerates extubation.
-The final steps in ventilator weaning involve extubation, possibly support with nasal (or nasopharyngeal) CPAP, and, finally, use of a hood or nasal cannula to provide humidified O2 or air.
+As the rate is reduced, the infant takes on more of the work of breathing.
+Infants who can maintain adequate oxygenation and ventilation on lower settings typically tolerate extubation.
+The final steps in ventilator weaning involve extubation, possibly support with nasal (or nasopharyngeal) CPAP or NIPPV, and, finally, use of a hood or nasal cannula to provide humidified oxygen or air.